omarbenchh/Billing_Platform/README.md

 Billing_Platform
 ================

-You can chech the (SRS_Billing_Platform.pdf) system requirement specification for more details
+You can chech the (SRS_Billing_Platform.pdf) Software Requirement Specification for more details

 For the generating PDF files i've used iTextSharp